Buffalo Days Festival

 This morning, head to Pawhuska, OK where you visit the Pioneer Woman Mercantile, owned by Food Network TV show host Ree Drummond, aka The Pioneer Woman.
 This shop is a must-see destination.
 The Pioneer Woman Mercantile began in 1910 as Osage Mercantile and was a place for trading goods and browsing.
 Ree and family wanted to honor The Merc’s legacy by creating a shopping experience that hints to an earlier time in small town America.
 It takes time to see it all, so stop in and stay awhile!

 Shopping at The Merc is a treasure hunt, with surprises everywhere you turn.
 Come explore the glorious cabinets, browse the abundant shelves, and peek in all the drawers!
-There is also a Deli and a Bakery where you can enjoy comfort food classics and hand-crafted bakery items.
+There is also a Deli and a Bakery where you can enjoy lunch on own with comfort food classics and hand-crafted bakery items.
 The offerings are endlessly delicious.
-While at the Mercantile, enjoy an included lunch prepared from Ree’s recipes.

 This afternoon you will visit the Osage Nation Museum devoted to history, art, and culture.
 Highlights include an extensive photograph collection of artifacts, plus traditional and contemporary art.
 Founded in 1938, this is the oldest tribally owned museum in the U. S.